COMPARING THE BIBLE AND THE QUR'AN

 There is also the important collection of the Muwatta of Malik.

-4. Islam is a complex religion because it is based on so many books, each of which have their own method of study and critical issues.
+5. Islam is a complex religion because it is based on so many books, each of which have their own method of study and critical issues.
 It is very difficult, if not impossible, for most Muslims to be familiar with all these essential books.
-This means that Muslims must depend upon their scholars to make the complex simple.
+This means that Muslims must depend upon their leaders to make the complex simple.
 However, it is possible for a Christian to read and be familiar with the whole Bible.
 When we invite you to become a Christian we are only asking you to accept the Bible.

 Endnotes Where the hadiths are ordered according to topic.